sanskrit/raw_etexts_english/blogs/manasataramgini/2020-04-13_the-culmination-of-galtonism-or-pandemic-days-3.md

 +++
-title = "The culmination of Galtonism or pandemicxa0days-3"
+title = "The culmination of Galtonism or pandemic days-3"

 +++
 We saw a list of famous elderly people whom the virus has already placed